manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 Customizing the algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The :func:`.find_MAP` and :func:`sample_posterior` functions follow algorithms
+The :func:`.fit` and :func:`sample` functions follow algorithms that determine
-that determine which sets of parameter values to simulate and compare to the
+which sets of parameter values to simulate and compare to the experimental
-experimental data.
-You can specify a different algorithm by passing a
+data.
+You can specify a different algorithm by passing a *strategy* keyword
-*strategy* keyword into either function.
-Options for :func:`.find_MAP`
+into either function.
+Options for :func:`.fit` currently include the default
-currently include the default Levenberg-Marquardt (``strategy="nmpfit"``), as
+Levenberg-Marquardt (``strategy="nmpfit"``), as well as cma-es
-well as cma-es (``strategy="cma"``) and scipy least squares
+(``strategy="cma"``) and scipy least squares (``strategy="scipy lsq"``).
-(``strategy="scipy lsq"``).
-Options for :func:`.sample_posterior` include the
-default without tempering (``strategy="emcee"``) or tempering by changing the
+Options for :func:`.sample` include the default without tempering
-number of pixels evaluated (``strategy="subset tempering"``) or Monte Carlo
+(``strategy="emcee"``) or tempering by changing the number of pixels evaluated (``strategy="subset tempering"``) or Monte Carlo temperature
-temperature (``strategy="parallel tempering"``) [not currently implemented].
+(``strategy="parallel tempering"``) [not currently implemented].

 Each of these algorithms runs with a set of default values, but these may need
 to be adjusted for your particular situation.
 For example, you may want to set
 a random seed, control parallel computations, customize an initial guess, or
 specify hyperparameters of the algorithm.
 To use non-default settings, you must
-define an :class:`.InferenceStrategy` object for the algorithm you would like
+define an :class:`.FittingStrategy` or :class:`.SamplingStrategy`object for
-to use.
-You can save the strategy to a file for use in future calculations or
+the algorithm you would like to use.
+You can save the strategy to a file for
-modify it in place during an interactive session.
+use in future calculations or modify it in place during an interactive session.

 ..  testcode::

     cma_fit_strategy = CmaStrategy(popsize=15, parallel=None)
     cma_fit_strategy.seed = 1234
     hp.save('cma_strategy_file.h5', cma_fit_strategy)
-    strategy_result = cma_fit_strategy.find_MAP(data_holo, model)
+    strategy_result = model.fit(data_holo, cma_fit_strategy)

-Running the :meth:`.CmaStrategy.find_MAP` method is the same as calling
+Running the :meth:`.Model.fit` method is the same as calling
-:func:`.find_MAP`, but with the option to customize how the algorithm runs.
-In
+:func:`.fit`, but with the option to customize how the algorithm runs through
-the example above, we have adjusted the ``popsize`` hyperparameter of the
+the :class:`.FittingStrategy` object.
+In the example above, we have adjusted
-cma-es algorithm, prevented the calculation from running as a paralell
+the ``popsize`` hyperparameter of the cma-es algorithm, prevented the
-computation, and set a random seed for reproducibility.
-The calculation returns
+calculation from running as a paralell computation, and set a random seed for
-a :class:`.FitResult` object, just like a direct call to :func:`.find_MAP`.
+reproducibility.
+The calculation returns a :class:`.FitResult` object, just
+like a direct call to :func:`.fit`.

-Similarly, we can customize a MCMC computation to sample a posterior by
+Similarly, we can customize a MCMC computation to sample a posterior by calling
-instantiating an appropriate class and calling its ``sample_posterior`` method.
+:meth:`.Model.sample` with an :class:`.SamplingStrategy` object.
+Here we
-Here we perform a MCMC calculation that uses only 500 pixels in the image and
+perform a MCMC calculation that uses only 500 pixels in the image and runs for
-runs for 2000 samples.
-We set the initial walker distribution to be one tenth
+2000 samples.
+We set the initial walker distribution to be one tenth of the
-of the prior width.
+prior width.

 ..  testcode::

         emcee_strategy = EmceeStrategy(npixels=500, nsamples=2000)
         emcee_strategy.initial_distribution_scaling = 0.1
         hp.save('emcee_strategy_file.h5', emcee_strategy)
-        emcee_result = emcee_strategy.sample_posterior(data_holo, model)
+        emcee_result = model.sample(data_holo, emcee_strategy)

 Random Subset Fitting
 ---------------------
-In the most recent example, we only evaluated the holograms at the locations of
+In the most recent example, we evaluated the holograms at the locations of only
-only 500 pixels in the experimental image.
+500 pixels in the experimental image.
 This is because a hologram usually
 contains far more information than is needed to estimate your parameters of
 interest.
 Because of this, you can often get a significantly faster fit with
 little or no loss in accuracy by fitting to only a random fraction of the